sensu/sensu-docs/content/sensu-go/5.15/api/federation.md

 ### `/etcd-replicators` (GET)

-The `/etcd-replicators` API endpoint provides HTTP GET access to a list of replicators.
+The `/etcd-replicators` endpoint provides HTTP GET access to a list of replicators.

 #### EXAMPLE {#etcd-replicators-get-example}

-The following example demonstrates a request to the `/etcd-replicators` API, resulting in a list of replicators.
+The following example demonstrates a request to the `/etcd-replicators` endpoint, resulting in a list of replicators.

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/api/federation/v1/etcd-replicators -H "Authorization: Bearer $SENSU_TOKEN"